Rochester Nursing Home Negligence Law Firm, Representing Victims of Abuse, Neglect, Negligence and Wrongful Death

 “Each resident must receive, and the facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being, in accordance with the comprehensive assessment and plan of care.”
 42 CFR Section 483.24

-Sadly, neglect and abuse occurs far too often at Rochester nursing homes and assisted living facilities.
-Brevda Law, PLLC is dedicated to the fight against nursing home abuse and neglect.
+Sadly, neglect and abuse occur far too often at Rochester nursing homes and assisted living facilities.
+Senior Justice Law Firm is dedicated to the fight against nursing home abuse and neglect.
 We focus our practice on helping families navigate the New York state and federal laws to get justice for preventable injuries caused by nursing home staff and management.

 If you suspect your loved one has suffered from abuse or neglect at a Rochester Nursing Home or Assisted Living Facility, call 585-673-1200 for a free consultation.